wp-plugins/patch-for-revolution-slider/readme.txt

 It's useful to use it if your Revolution Slider is in a template and you can't update it at the moment (eg. if the template has been modified).

 == Changelog ==

+= 2.3 =
+* Fixed a bug that broke some Wordpress functions

 = 2.2 =
 * Fixed a bug to display the Arbitrary File Upload in Black list